 A.B., Business Administration, National Taiwan University, 1994.

 Pao-Li is currently an Associate Professor of Economics at Singapore Management University (SMU), an Associate Editor for Review of World Economics / Weltwirtschaftliches Archiv, and an Editorial Board member for Taiwan Economic Review.
 She is also a Fellow of the Asian Bureau of Finance and Economic Research (ABFER).
 She graduated with a PhD in Economics from the University of Michigan.
 Her research specializes in the area of international trade, foreign direct investment (FDI), applied econometrics, and their interfaces with institutions.
 She is in particular interested in the working of the GATT/WTO multilateral trading system, the political economy of trade policy, the effects of political institutions on FDI, and the interaction of trade with education system.
 Pao-Li has published in renowned journals such as International Economic Review, Journal of International Economics, Econometrics Journal, and Mathematical Social Sciences.
 She has also worked as a consultant for the United Nations Secretariat and the Boston Consulting Group on trade-related projects, and served as referees for many well-known economics journals.
 She was awarded research excellence and teaching excellence awards from SMU.

-She is a Taiwanese, married to a Japanese with three daughters (who play piano, violin, and cello).
+She is a Taiwanese, married to a Japanese economist, with three daughters (who play piano, violin, and cello).

 1. “Trade and Divergence in Education Systems,” International Economic Review, November 2014, 55(4): 1251–1280.
 With Fali Huang (SMU).